AxisCommunications/acap-sdk-tools/README.md

+# Camera Calibration

+This code is used to calibrate an Axis camera using a printed pattern.
+To know more about the process, visit our [documentation](https://axiscommunications.github.io/acap-documentation/).

+**Installation**
-Installation of **OpenCV** and **Eigen3** is essential before starting the cmake.
+1. Installation of **OpenCV** and **Eigen3** is essential before starting the cmake.

-Update: Install non-catkin version of ethzasl_apriltag2 from this repository https://github.com/AxisCommunications/acap-cv-tools to use the AprilGrid Test
+2. Install non-catkin version of ethzasl_apriltag2 from this [repository](https://github.com/AxisCommunications/acap-cv-tools) to use the AprilGrid Test.
-**Build**
+3. Build:
 ```
 mkdir build && cd build
 cmake ..